Tugendhat: Tories must deliver economic change not ‘shouting at foreigners’

 When asked what he would change about his party, the MP for Tonbridge said it had an “extraordinary opportunity” to “rethink” what it was offering to the public.

-He continued: “We need a Conservative revolution in four years’ time to return the country to the service country, to the service of the people.
+He continued: “We need a Conservative revolution in four years’ time to return the country to the service of the people.

 “We need to make sure the economy actually works for people, delivering a higher wage, lower migration economy – not just shouting at foreigners from the white cliffs and pretending that you can fix migration by withdrawing from a single treaty or changing a single bill.”